indieisaconcept/itinerary/README.md

 ### Manifests

-In order to use Boulevard, you must first define an asset manifest.
+In order to use Itinerary, you must first define an asset manifest.
 This describes the static resources for a site.

-Boulevard can be told about a manifest in two ways:
+Itinerary can be told about a manifest in two ways:

 - a file path ( .json & .yaml supported ) or
 - via an object literal passed directly

-A typical Boulevard manifest can be seen below.
+A typical Itinerary manifest can be seen below.

 ```javascript
 {